safetycat/dev1/README.md

 so you should be in terminal with the current selected folder being the one you just made.
 If you type <code>ls</code> you should just get a new line

 now type <code>yo wordpress</code>
+** on Elvina's mac-mini you need to type
+<code>~/.node/lib/node_modules/yo/lib/cli.js</code> and select 'wordpress' using the up/down arrows instead of typing yo

 you will be prompted for several things: